Wednesday, 9 October 2024

 Go back just another fifty years and the street was indeed a more twisty stretch continuing all the way down to Coach Makers Entry which ran from Jackson’s Row to Lloyd Street.

-And had you turned into it from in Mount Street in 1851 it would have led to Brignall’s Dye Works and a Tannery before going off north and the east taking in any properties and passing the backs of another six buildings before exiting out on Coach Makers Entry, where for good measure there was the Coach Makers Arms.
+And had you turned into it from Mount Street in 1851 it would have led to Brignall’s Dye Works and a Tannery before going off north and east taking in any properties and passing the backs of another six buildings before exiting out on Coach Makers Entry, where for good measure there was the Coach Makers Arms.

 The street in 1851